-Marcie Mom: Morning Prof Hugo, today’s questions is on skin prick test, something I always recommend parents to do (in this post).
+Marcie Mom: Today’s questions is on skin prick test, something I always recommend parents to do (in this post).

 In a skin prick test, typically a few common food allergens such as egg and milk will be tested instead of all possible food that the child may eat.
 Why is testing a few of these food allergens sufficient to diagnose if there’s an underlying food allergy?